mParticle/docs/src/pages/developers/custom-roles/index.md

     Custom Access Roles is a closed beta feature.
 If you are interested in participating in the closed beta, contact your account manager to gain access.
 </aside>

+## Endpoint

+The Custom Access Roles API is located at `https://api.mparticle.com`.

 ## Authentication

 <aside>